fiftydinar/gidro-os/README.md

 Installed packages (RPMs):
 - GNU Binutils (has some useful stuff)
+- Strace (related to something I would use with binutils)
+- Patchelf (related to something I would use with binutils)
 - [Additional Game ROM Properties for Nautilus](https://github.com/GerbilSoft/rom-properties)
 - [Nautilus Python](https://github.com/GNOME/nautilus-python) (for Python Nautilus extensions)
 - [Python3-icoextract](https://github.com/jlu5/icoextract) (for .exe icons thumbnailing support)